kibum-moon/blog/content/authors/admin/_index.md

 ---

 Most of the things that fascinate me usually exist in between people.
 I've cultivated my expertise in positive emotions, close relationships, and their associations with mental and physical well-being.
-I aim to help people live happier and healthier lives by expending expending my understanding of human experience.
+I aim to help people live happier and healthier lives by expending my understanding of human experience.

 During my 5 years of dedication as a group leader and project organizer of the "Mental Fitness Program", a positive psychology-based intervention, I experienced meaningful changes that I made in other's lives.

-Recently, with 2 years of experience as a data scientist, I have been enthralled by discovering many untouched possibilities to make psychology more effective and more accessible by leveraging big data and ML/DL algorithms.
-I believe these approaches especially useful for those who are marginalized from traditional practices.
+Recently, with 2 years of experience as a data scientist, I have built unique perspectives to find untouched possibilities to make psychology more effective and more accessible by leveraging big data and ML/DL algorithms.

 {{< icon name="download" pack="fas" >}} Download my {{< staticref "files/CV_KIBUM_MOON.pdf" "newtab" >}}Curriculum Vitae{{< /staticref >}}.